joshmerritt/arduinoScoreboard/README.md

 ## Overview

-A basic two player scoreboard with a 20 minute per game timer.
+A basic two team scoreboard with a 20 minute per game timer.
 Users can add or subtract from their score, reset the game, toggle sound, and toggle between 15 and 21 point games.

 ## Motivation